Value set

 Extensional Value Sets

 Editors of a project may create new Value Sets through the Value Set form or clone an existing Value Set.
-By chosing ADD from the Panel menu you can add a new Value Set or clone an existing Value Set.
+By choosing ADD from the Panel menu you can add a new Value Set or clone an existing Value Set.

 2022-06-24_11-25-52.png